voidfunction/FabCon25SparkWorkshop/module-1-developing-spark/developing-spark.md

   We have raw **FHIR Patient** and **Observations** data are stored in **bronze Lakehouse**.
 We have given you read access to this Lakehouse.

-  For this lab, you can acess the raw data using shortcuts **observationsraw** and **patientraw** in **bronzerawdata** Lakehouse.
+  For this lab, you can acess the raw data **observationsraw** and **patientraw** in **bronze** Lakehouse.

-  To attach **bronze** lakehouse to the Notebook, click +Lakehouses and select the bronze in existing Lakehouses with schema.
+  To add **bronze** lakehouse to the Notebook, click +Lakehouses and select the bronze in existing Lakehouses with schema.

   ![Attaching Lakehouse](https://github.com/voidfunction/FabCon25SparkWorkshop/blob/main/screenshots/module-1-developing-spark/1.3.1a1.jpg?raw=true)

   In Spark, you can load data into a DataFrame using the `spark.read()` method.
 This allows you to read from a variety of source formats such as CSV, JSON, Parquet, Avro, ORC, Delta, and many others.

   You can refer to the Spark documentation for the methods to read different formats: https://spark.apache.org/docs/latest/api/python/reference/pyspark.sql/api/pyspark.sql.DataFrameReader.html